 Power Elevated Work Platforms/Propane (PEWP)

-The prerequisite for this program is Working at Heights and it is recommended to update this health and safety certification every three years.
+The prerequisite for this program is Working at Heights.
 Completion of this program will allow you to:

 0–8-ton Mobile Crane